 Graduate student fellowships

 J-PAL’s fellowship program offers financial support (tuition assistance of up to $12,000 and a stipend of $13,000) for one semester (approximately 4.5 months) for current PhD students.
-While preference will be given to students from economics programs, graduate students from other disciplines with strong quantitative and programming skills (STATA, R etc.) are very welcome to apply.
-During the fellowship, students will work with some of J-PAL’s 150 affiliated professors from dozens of universities around the world, re-analyzing randomized evaluations from scratch (starting with the creation of the data set from “raw survey” data, up to production of the final econometric analysis included in the working papers).
+While preference will be given to students from economics programs, graduate students from other disciplines with strong quantitative and programming skills (STATA, R, etc.) are very welcome to apply.
+During the fellowship, students will work with some of J-PAL’s over 160 affiliated professors from dozens of universities around the world, re-analyzing randomized evaluations from scratch (starting with the creation of the dataset from “raw survey” data, up to production of the final econometric analysis included in the working papers).
 The purpose of this fellowship is create a collaborative environment for reproducing and replicating the data analyses included in these studies.

 Meet the current fellows:

 The Research Transparency Team is not currently looking to fill any positions.